tum-gis/sddi-ckan-k8s/examples/docker-desktop/README.md

 # Local cluster example using Docker Desktop

-This example installs the stack on a local cluster.
+This example deploys the SDDI-CKAN stack on a local `docker-desktop` cluster.
 This is especially useful for testing, developing, and for educational purposes.

 > **Note:** This example has been tested with a Kubernetes single node cluster provided by
 > [Docker Desktop](https://www.docker.com/products/docker-desktop/) on Windows 10.